 Abbot Point lies south of Townsville on the Queensland coast.

 Late last year, the government approved an application for the coal terminal to be expanded.
-The dredging is needed to allow ships into the port.'Strict controls'
+The dredging is needed to allow ships into the port.

 The approved disposal site for the dredged sediment is located approximately 25km (16 miles) east-north-east of the port, GBRMPA said in a statement.